Community development volunteering at a paper recycling cooperative in the Dominican Republic

 After the break, the groups switched jobs.
 Now I was working on crafts with the artisans.
 The four women working on crafts here are not part of the RePapel recycling group, but have received space to work at the centre.
 I threaded coffee beans onto a necklace, wove banana leaves, made candles and glued string onto bottles as the start of a decorative process.

 The paper sheets made at RePapel go to a factory in Santa Domingo which makes journals, envelopes, notepads and cards with them.
 Some of those products were available for us to purchase.
-Fathom travellers are currently the only outlet the artisan women have for their craft.
-I talked to an IDDI worker who was with us at RePapel.
-Her role is to find more outlets for RePapel and the artisans so they have a broader base to sell to.
+At the time Fathom travellers were the only outlet the artisan women had for their craft.
+Products are now also available on Etsy.

 When our time was up, the RePapel women sang and danced goodbye to us.
 The little boy next door followed us almost all the way to the bus, a shy smile on his face the entire time.